marcells/bloggy/Readme.md

     content: '<h2>...</h2>' /* content is only available, when you have loaded it */ }
 ```

+All additional properties, defined in the metadata, will occur here, too.

 Every entry contains a `load()` method with callback, which is called after its content has been loaded.
 This content is cached as long as you hold a reference to this blog entry object.